Jerry-Master/lung-tumour-study/README.md

 geojson2pngcsv --gson-dir [...] --png-dir [...] --csv-dir [...]
 ```

-Substituting the dots by the input and output folder.
+Substituting the dots by the input and output folders respectively.